 The Worst Idea of All Time

-The Worst Idea Of All Time is a podcast hosted by Guy Montgomery and Tim Batt, two New Zealand (yes I know they’re not Aussie, but close enough) comedians who watched Grown Ups 2 once a week, every week for a year and released a solid half hour podcast after each viewing.
-The two kiwis, obviously gluttons for punishment then spent a year watching Sex & the City 2 for a year.
+The Worst Idea Of All Time is a podcast hosted by Guy Montgomery and Tim Batt, two New Zealand (yes I know they’re not Aussie, but close enough) comedians who watched Grown Ups 2 once a week, every week for a year and released a solid half-hour podcast after each viewing.
+The two kiwis obviously gluttons for punishment then spent a year watching Sex & the City 2 for a year.
 They get deeper into the depths of these very sub-par movies and discover strange plot lines that exist only in the depths of their mind.
 Season 3 has just begun with weekly viewings of the financial disaster We Are Your Friends, featuring Zac Efron in all of his chiseled glory.

 The TOFOP Universe

 Wil Anderson is the undisputed king of the Australian podcasting scene, he manages to regularly release three different podcasts along with his major TV and stand-up commitments.
 TOFOP or Thirty Odd Foot of Podcast is a jibe at Russell Crowe’s band Thirty Odd Foot of Grunt.
-This weekly podcast is a joint effort between Wil Anderson and Charlie Clausen who is a well known Australian actor/producer.
+This weekly podcast is a joint effort between Wil Anderson and Charlie Clausen who is a well-known Australian actor/producer.
 When listening you really get the feeling that this is two very funny mates catching up, talking about movies, tv and sport.
 TOFOP is up there with the most popular Australian podcasts and has been successful enough to spurn two “spin-offs”.
-FOFOP is very similar to the original but featuring Wil and a “guest Charlie” who is usually a well known Australian or American comic.
+FOFOP is very similar to the original but featuring Wil and a “guest Charlie” who is usually a well-known Australian or American comic.

-We love this AFL podcast recorded each week at Wayne Jackson studios by two Melbourne based comedians Adam Rozenbachs and Michael Chamberlin.
+We love this AFL podcast recorded each week at Wayne Jackson studios by two Melbourne-based comedians Adam Rozenbachs and Michael Chamberlin.
 Each Sunday afternoon during the AFL season, listeners are taken through the round of footy that was and given an excellent mix of cutting edge insight and laughs.

 We love this podcast from two local Sydney-siders Joey and Tom, keeping us laughing with sporadic banter, awkward stories and general nonsense.
 They go in-depth on those small questions that you may ponder, but never really spend your valuable time delving into.
 Recent episodes have included a range of very funny topics including just how many tacos one can eat and the inner-workings of dry humping.

 This is a very Un-PC Podcast presented by Robbo and Booksy, 2 average joes who have just started giving the world their views.
-The Facebook/WhatsApp message group is a modern phenomena that most of us can relate to.
+The Facebook/WhatsApp message group is a modern phenomenon that most of us can relate to.
 These boys have used one of their own threads as inspiration, looking to share some of the cruder topics discussed with the listeners.

 Bourbon City is available on SoundCloud and their Facebook Page.